mzakariaCERN/FunWithR/3_DT/DT_BankLoans.md

     ## 2  C5.0     model            Model Type  FALSE     TRUE      TRUE
     ## 3  C5.0    winnow                Winnow  FALSE     TRUE      TRUE

-WE have 3 parameters to tune: 1- trials: an integer specifying the number of boosting iterations.
-A value of one indicates that a single model is used.
-2- model from caret git hub page <https://github.com/topepo/caret/blob/master/models/files/C5.0.R> seems there are two value: rules, tree 3- winnow: A logical: should predictor winnowing (i.e feature selection) be used?
+We have 3 parameters to tune in C5.0 decision trees implementation:
+1- trials: an integer specifying the number of boosting iterations.
+A value of one indicates that a single model is used 2- model from caret git hub page <https://github.com/topepo/caret/blob/master/models/files/C5.0.R> seems there are two value: rules, tree
+3- winnow: A logical: should predictor winnowing (i.e feature selection) be used?

 ``` r
 credit_classifier3<- train(credit_train[-21], credit_train$default , method = "C5.0", verbose = FALSE)